KhanAkmal89/KhanAkmal89/README.md

 My name is Akmal Khan Nabab and I am a PHP Laravel web developer with over 2 years of experience.
 I am passionate about building high-quality, user-friendly web applications.
 I am proficient in all aspects of the web development process, from design and development to testing and deployment.
 I am also an expert in the Laravel framework, which I use to build scalable, secure, and efficient web applications.

-Here are some of my skills and experience:

--> Proficient in PHP, Laravel, MySQL, and other web development technologies -> Experience with all aspects of the web development process, from . design and development to testing and deployment -> Expert in the Laravel framework
--> Highly motivated and results-oriented
--> Team player and always willing to help others

 If you are interested in learning more about me, please feel free to contact me.
 I would be happy to discuss my skills and experience with you in more detail.
 Thank you for your time and consideration.

 Skills: PHP, Laravel, VUE JS / REACT / JS / HTML / CSS